21 x 28.3 cm (8.3 x 11.1 inches)

 Each standard edition includes a set of 10 unsigned prints, a signed & numbered colophon sheet, and a custom-made box.
 The set of images is screen-printed by hand onto a bed of brass powder suspended in medium.
 When the artist applies glacial acetic acid to the surface of the print, the resulting oxidation reaction generates a unique pattern, thereby altering the image as a function of chance.
 The chemical reaction is influenced by atmospheric conditions, such as oxygen levels, humidity, temperature, or pollutants in the air.
 Due to the difficulty and labor-intensiveness of producing each edition, the total edition size has been reduced from 250 to 140.

-Display Case Edition: $850 The custom box of the standard edition is made from wood, acrylic, magnets, and embellished with laser engraving.
+Display Case Edition: The custom box of the standard edition is made from wood, acrylic, magnets, and embellished with laser engraving.
 This version is sold out.